Student Guide to Revision at Chase Terrace Academy

 - Will you use past papers, revision guide questions, or create your own quiz?

 Throughout this page, you will see a range of resources to support you in preparing for mock and final examinations and it is hugely important that you take time to interact with these in order to improve your chances of success.
-The first group of files below will help you with general revision: the blank revision planner is a planning document to make sure that you can plan to cover everything whilst also building in breaks.
-The revision guide 2020 document is a detailed guide which explains the best way to go about a range of revision strategies.
+The first group of files below will help you with general revision.
+The revision guide 2023 document is a detailed guide which explains the best way to go about a range of revision strategies.
 The more revision methods booklet provides a range of alternative strategies to use when revising so that you can break things up a little bit.
+The Intervention Timetable is a great way to enhance your learning by attending additional sessions.

 As part of the planning process there are some key things that you need to make sure that you do.
 Little and often is always best.
 You need to plan your revision so that it is in 30-40 minute sessions.
 You also need to build in breaks so that you can keep fresh.
 Avoiding revising late at night is also a good strategy.
 Please work through the revision guide to get more guidance on the best approaches to use.